HMCS Prevost: Current

 Today, HMCS Prevost is home to just under 180 naval reservists and generates trained individuals and teams for the Royal Canadian Navy's domestic and international operations, while at the same time supporting the Canadian Armed Forces efforts to connect with Canadians through the maintenance of a broad national presence.

 HMCS Prevost is properly referred to as a ship, since it has been officially christened as His Majesty's Canadian Ship.
 Since the ship is part of the reserves the majority of its sailors do not operate on a full-time basis, though there is a small staff that does.

 The ship also hosts, in its wardroom, regular meetings of Fanshawe Yacht Club when the Upper Thames River Conservation Authority facility at Fanshawe Lake is closed for the winter.

+In 2015, a Prevost reservist diver photographed himself on an ice floe, which the commander called "a stupid human trick", causing an international controversy.

 History

 1938

 London Division Royal Canadian Naval Volunteer Reserve (RCNVR) was organized following a visit in July by Commander E. R. Mainguy, RCN.
 Authority for this decision was received together with the appointment of E. E. Hart in command, as a lieutenant, 8 August 1938.
 The division was to consist of a half ship's company – 6 officers and 45 men.
 Quarters for the division were situated on the second floor of the Darch Building on Talbot Street, and the Market Square was used for parade ground activities.